 In developing the resources, the team consulted with youth partners and external and internal experts.
-The final suite of resources included:

 - a cognition training module; - a Neuropsychiatry Unit Cognitive Assessment Tool (NUCOG) training video; - a mythbuster; and - factsheets on cognitive compensation and remediation; psychosis and cognition; and an introduction to cognition.